OpenNebula-unmantained/addon-iscsi-equallogic/README.md

     ```

     Node startup method must be "manual" to prevent automatic login to discovered targets.
 Login/logout is managed from the eqliscsi drivers.
-Set authenticatiod method and credentials to match de Equallogic pool settings.
+Set authentication method and credentials to match Equallogic pool settings.
 cmds_max, queue_depth and FastAbort are suggested values for correct volume operation with Equallogic SAN.

 - Configure iscsi interface.
 The eqliscsi driver uses the same iscsi interface for all volume operations.
 Create one at each host using iscsiadm and set the value of EQL_IFACE in eqlscsi.conf: